Russel88/CRISPRCasTyper/README.md

 mv my_classifier/* ${CCTYPER_DB}/
 ```

-##### CRISPRCasTyper and RepeatType will now use the new model for repeat prediction!
+##### CRISPRCasTyper and RepeatTyper will now use the new model for repeat prediction!

 ## Troubleshoot <a name="trouble"></a>